-For FY22 Q4, there was an increase in total referrals as compared to FY22 Q3, 499 to 508.
-The data regarding the breakdown of types of referrals for Regions I, II, and III denote more non-crisis referrals than crisis referrals; whereas Regions IV and V received more crisis referrals in the fourth quarter.
-Regions I, II and III received more crisis referrals, whereas Regions IV and V received more non-crisis referrals than crisis in the fourth quarter.
+For FY23 Q3, there was a decrease in total referrals as compared to FY23 Q2, 481 to 467.
+The data regarding the breakdown of types of referrals for Regions I, II, III denote more non-crisis referrals than crisis referrals, whereas Regions IV and V received more crisis referrals in the third quarter.

 Referral activity is also considered by differentiating the source of the request for service.
 The following five charts show a breakdown by Region of referral source data.
-Referral sources cover a broad range of stakeholders when the state is considered as a whole and primary referral sources vary by Regions of the state.
+Referral sources cover a broad range of stakeholders when the state is considered as a whole, and primary referral sources vary by Regions of the state.